magicmika/mikamutzki-portfolio/00_admin/03_CURRENT_BASELINE.md

 - The existing Figma file `wr7dHBcQcp32CGRDc9deVp` is historical working context and is not the active design authority.
 - Existing Figma tokens, components, layouts, page structures, and production decisions must not be inherited automatically into the clean restart.
 - Individual assets or decisions from the existing Figma file may be reviewed only for a concrete task and require Mika's explicit approval before reuse.
-- Typography: Switzer (only typeface in use).
+- Typography: Switzer (currently the only typeface in use; a second typeface may be added later as a deliberate, separate decision).

 ## Not confirmed yet